Monochrome (Helmet album)

 Monochrome is the sixth album by the American alternative metal band Helmet, released in 2006 through Warcon.
 It is the third Helmet album in a row to be recorded as a three-piece, with new drummer Mike Jost joining veterans Page Hamilton and Chris Traynor.
 Bassist Jeremy Chatelain, who replaced Frank Bello on the Size Matters tour, rejoined the band for the 2006 Warped Tour in support of Monochrome.
 The album received a mixed reception upon release.

-The track 'Monochrome' is featured on the soundtrack for Saw III and is played over the film's end credits; a music video was created which featured Jigsaw's puppet, Billy, lip-syncing the song while riding his bike.
-Also featured are shots of the band on TV screens and some clips from the film.
+The track 'Monochrome' is featured on the soundtrack for Saw III and is played over the film's end credits; a music video was created which featured Jigsaw's puppet, Billy, lip-syncing the song from inside his dressing room and also while riding his bike.
+Also featured are shots of frontman Page Hamilton singing the song on distorted television screens as well as some clips from Saw III.

 Background and production

 The album is said to be a "return to roots", co-produced with Wharton Tiers, who recorded Helmet's first two albums Strap It On and Meantime on the same tape machine used for Monochrome.

 Wharton was my only choice to co-produce this project with me.
 Apart from the sounds he can get in his studio, he was also a major influence in terms of helping me shape my guitar playing.